jotd666/scramble500/README.md

 - 125scratch: sprite rips https://www.spriters-resource.com/arcade/scramble
 - konami: original game :)

-ISSUES:
+MINOR ISSUES:

-- level 4/5 filler is reverted (brick then square) in the bottom section or is it the odd/even tile pattern?
+- level 4/5 filler bricks are wrong (brick then square) in the bottom section or is it the odd/even tile pattern?

+TODO

+- demo mode (locked if demo goes through)
+- demo mode (trashed if demo is stopped by start instead of: TO TEST)
 - center the screen
-- scrolling is flickering on slow cpus
-- use blitter to copy tiles

-TODO

-- demo mode

 BUILDING FROM SOURCES: